ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 [^3]: R. C. Whaley, A. Petitet, and J. Dongarra, "Automated Empirical Optimization of Software and the ATLAS Project," Parallel Computing, Vol. 27, No. 1-2, Jan.
 2001, pp. 3-35.

+[^4]: J. Siek and A. Lumsdaine, "The Matrix Template Library: A Generic Programming Approach to High Performance Numerical Linear Algebra," in proceedings of the Second International Symposium on Computing in Object-Oriented Parallel Environments (ISCOPE) 1998, Santa Fe, NM, USA, Dec.
+1998.